Ji-Hwan Bae Player Props: Pirates vs. Rangers

-On Tuesday, Ji-Hwan Bae (on the back of going 1-for-4 with a double) and the Pittsburgh Pirates play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
-First pitch is at 6:35 PM ET.
+The Pittsburgh Pirates, including Ji-Hwan Bae and his .441 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Martin Perez and the Texas Rangers at PNC Park, Wednesday at 12:35 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Rangers.
+He racked up two hits (going 2-for-3) in his last appearance against the Rangers.

 Ji-Hwan Bae Game Info & Props vs. the Rangers